kamil-sita/wave-engine/readme.md

  - others

  ## Examples
- In "example" folder there is a simple project that renders thousands of moving circles and alternates between two stages.
+ In "example" folder there are simple examples which will be updated with WaveEngine development.